OUR WHOLE TEAM

 First Responder Work

 Cinnamon specializes in providing behavioral health services to the first responder community.
 She serves fire, police and dispatch departments across Ohio and the Tristate area.
 She has been trained by New York's "bravest" in Psychological First-Aid, TF-CBT, the National Fallen Firefighters Foundation-endorsed intervention of TF-CBT, certified as a Clinical Trauma Professional and is a trained reiki practitioner.
 She has been recognized for her service by the International Association of Fire Fighters.
+She provides clinicial support to the IAFF Ohio Peer Team and is a member of the Southwest Ohio CISM team.

 For more about Cinnamon's first responder experience, read here.